 Notes

-- Make the cream cheese filling ahead, that it’s at room temperature when you start filling the kolache.
+- Make the cream cheese filling ahead, that it is at room temperature when you start filling the Kolache.
 If you used too cold cream cheese filling, the yeasted dough could not bake properly.

-- If the plum jam is too thick, mix it with a spoon of rum.
+- If the plum butter is too thick, mix it with a spoon of rum.
 Rum thins the jam and adds a wonderful flavor to the filling.
-If the jam is too thin or runny, add gingerbread crumbs (that’s how plum jam is thickened in the Czech Republic).
+If the it is too thin or runny, add gingerbread crumbs (that’s how plum butter is thickened in the Czech Republic).

 Nancy Agnew